Getting Started with Inky pHAT

 inky_display.show() function to

 tell Inky pHAT to refresh the display with our text.

 Try experimenting with different text colours, fonts, and sizes!

 Displaying images on Inky pHAT

 Displaying images on Inky pHAT requires a little bit of jiggery-pokery to prepare your images properly.
-They should be PNG-8 images, 212x104 pixels, and in indexed colour mode with a palette of just three colours - black, white, and red - in exactly that order.
+They should be PNG-8 images, 250x122 pixels, and in indexed colour mode with a palette of just three colours - white, red and black (in that order!).

 We'll run through how to prepare a simple image for Inky pHAT in the free graphics package for Linux, GIMP.

 First, in the terminal, we'll install GIMP by typing

 Go to the

 New to create a new file.
 Make the image width